 For students planning to defend a proposal: Meet regularly with your supervisor to ensure that the proposal will be ready to defend.
 At least a month before the intended defense, send the graduate chair your title, the name of your supervisor and the other members of the dissertation committee, and a short abstract (one or two paragraphs).
 The graduate chair will appoint an external member at this time; it is then your job to coordinate a date, time, and room.
 Once a date is set, email the date to Amy, so she can have it added to the "Upcoming Events" on the department website; this will help to avert any conflicts.
 Two weeks before the event, announce the details to penguists with an abstract and a link to an electronic version of the proposal.
 (Your committee members can request the proposal earlier than this, so ask them.)
 Include the name of the supervisor, and optionally the other committee members, in the proposal document.
 The day before the defense, send a reminder to penguists.

 Students are required to defend the dissertation publicly before it is accepted as part of the requirements for the PhD.
-University regulations permit this Dissertation Examination (or "dissertation defense") to be based on a non-final draft rather than an essentially completed version.
+University regulations permit this Dissertation Examination (also called the Oral Exam; more casually the "dissertation defense") to be based on a non-final draft rather than an essentially completed version.
 The Graduate Group accepts either approach, except that the Exam must not occur more than six months before the deposit of the dissertation; otherwise a new examination must be arranged.
 The written dissertation on which the Exam will be based should be provided to the committee members in time for them to read it carefully before the Exam; normally this will be at least two weeks, but the committee should be consulted for more specific deadlines.

 Similarly, the date for the Dissertation Examination should be at least two weeks prior to the appointment to deposit the dissertation with the Graduate Division (see below) in order to leave time for any revisions that may be called for.
 Students planning to graduate in August are advised to schedule an examination no later than May, to ensure that interested members of the community can attend.
 As with the proposal defense, the student should arrange a suitable day and location for the dissertation defense in consultation with the members of the committee, minimizing any conflict with courses or other events.
 Announce the information to penguists and email the date to Amy Forsyth so it can be included on the online calendar.